davisvarkey/ai-integrated/machine-learning/supervised/regression/linear-regression/README.md

 There are two methods of loss functions used to fit the regression line: A. ordinary least squares(OLS) method, and B. gradient descent.

-A. Ordinary least squares (OLS): this loss function computes error as the sum of the square of distance from the actual value to the predicted line, and fits the model by minimizing the squared error.
+### Ordinary least squares (OLS) : this loss function computes error as the sum of the square of distance from the actual value to the predicted line, and fits the model by minimizing the squared error.
 This method assumes a strong linear relationship between the inputs and the dependent variable.
 This is usually used for small datasets.

 ∑(yi – ŷi)^2 - where yi is the actual value and ŷi is the predicted value.